MatthewARoy/AutoRegistration/README.md

 An Automatic ACES registration program via headless browser

-For the jar file, download from here: https://drive.google.com/file/d/0B49KEI5qgNXVdjJlVi1tS2xKdzA/view?usp=sharing
+For the jar file, download from here: REMOVED

 Once upon a time, I didn't want to get up at 7am to register for classes.
 I wrote a program that signs up for classes through ACES automatically.
 My friends and I have been using it for the last few years, but I decided the time has come to share it with Duke as a whole.